 I’ll just give you a couple of samples here.
 First, something most of us Catholics have heard at some point from non-Catholic family, friends, or even strangers: that the Bible expressly forbids praying to Mary and the Saints because it condemns all communication with the dead.
 Period.Continue reading “Praying to the Blessed Virgin Mary and the saints is Biblical”

-I want a Mary garden or a Rosary garden.
+I want a Mary garden, a Rosary garden.
 I’ve been wanting it for years and this is THE year.
 I mean it.
-I’m tired of waiting.
+(It’s 2020 now as I re-read this and) I’m (still) tired of waiting.
 That ugly patch of weeds in front of the house just screams “Make this beautiful, please!”
 And so does the jungle in the back yard.
 So I will.
 I started gathering ideas for one a while back, well before that awful year of 2018.
 I’ll see if I can find any of those ideas.
 If not, I’ll start over.
 But it’s gonna get done!
 I hope.

 Have you ever seen a Mary garden?
 Do you have one?
 Got any photos?
 Or tips for a newbie like me?
 Bear in mind, I need something low low LOW maintenance.
 And someone else will have to set it up for me.
 (This is so not the way I imagined owning a home would be, but what can ya do?)Continue reading “I promised me a Ros(ary) garden”